robcarver17/pysystemtrade/docs/IB.md

 ## Making a connection

 ```
-from sysbrokers.IB.ibConnection import  connectionIB
+from sysbrokers.IB.ib_connection import connectionIB
-conn = connectionIB(ipaddress = "127.0.0.1", port=4001) # these are the default values and can be omitted
+conn = connectionIB( 999, ipaddress = "127.0.0.1", port=4001) # the first compulsory value is the client_id; the keyword args are the default values and can be omitted
 conn
+# In production the client id is assigned from a database to avoid conflicts

-Out[13]: IB broker connection{'ipaddress': '127.0.0.1', 'port': 4001, 'client': 1} # client id may be different
+Out[13]: IB broker connection{'ipaddress': '127.0.0.1', 'port': 4001, 'client': 999}

 ```